gbmitchell/math4610/softwareManual/matrixVectorOperations/L2_norm_vector_error_absolute.md

 For example,

-    norms.c
+    vectorError.c

-will produce an executable **norms.exe** that can be executed.
+will produce an executable **vectorError.exe** that can be executed.

 **Description/Purpose:** This function will compute a double precision value for absolute error between an exact vector x and a vector y which is the approximation to the vector x.
 Computing the absolute error between an exact and approximate vector involves taking the difference between the two and computing the L2-norm of the difference.
 The result is a single value to give some idea of the absolute error in an approximation to the exact vector.